A Capella Singing Group Workshop Series

 Yale Reading Corps

 Through Yale Reading Corps, Yale undergraduate and graduate students serve as reading tutors and mentors at New Haven Reads.
 New Haven Reads, founded to “share the joy and power of reading,” increases the literacy skills of children to empower their academic success by providing individually tailored one-on-one after-school tutoring, educational family support, and a community book bank.
-The Yale Reading Corps also places Yale undergraduate and graduate students as teaching assistants in classrooms at the Wexler-Grant Community School in New Haven.
+The Yale Reading Corps also places Yale undergraduate and graduate students as teaching assistants in classrooms at the Wexler-Grant Community School and East Rock School in New Haven.
 Fully integrated into the educational environment, the Yale students support teachers’ activities by helping prepare class materials or working with individuals or small groups of students.
 In addition, the program supports the school’s literacy efforts by sponsoring two book fairs, allowing students to expand their home libraries.

 Yale School of Medicine Interdepartmental Neuroscience Program